How is Operation Fresh Start currently funded?

 How is Operation Fresh Start different from other youth serving agencies?

-In the Pathways program, youth become AmeriCorps members and receive an education stipend for attending post-secondary education.
+In the Legacy program, youth become AmeriCorps members and receive an education stipend for attending post-secondary education.

 Is Operation Fresh Start a school?